Aga Khan IV: Titles, styles and honours

 The Aga Khans claim the titles of Prince and Princess by virtue of their descent from Fath Ali Shah of the Persian Qajar dynasty.
 The title was officially recognised by the British government in 1938.

-Author Farhad Daftary wrote of how the honorific title Aga Khan (from Agha and Khan) was first given to Hasan Ali Shah (The Aga Khan I) at the age of thirteen when he, as the young Imam, with his mother decided to go to the Qajar court in Tehran to obtain justice upon his father's death and was eventually successful.
+The honorific Aga Khan (from Agha and Khan) was first given to Hasan Ali Shah (The Aga Khan I) at the age of thirteen when he, as the young Imam, with his mother decided to go to the Qajar court in Tehran to obtain justice upon his father's death and was eventually successful.
 Those who had been involved in murder were punished.
-"At the same time, the Qajar monarch bestowed on him the honorific title (laqab) of Agha Khan (also transcribed as Aqa Khan), meaning lord and master."
-Daftary additionally commented, "The title of Agha Khan remained hereditary amongst his successors."
+The title remained hereditary amongst his successors.

 In 1957, following the death of his grandfather, Karim al-Husseini was granted the style of His Highness by Elizabeth II of the United Kingdom.
 The style had previously been granted to Aga Khan III by the British Crown in 1887 and was extended to his successor shortly after his accession as Imam.

 Additionally, the style of His Royal Highness was granted in 1959 by Mohammad Reza Pahlavi, the Shah of Iran, later overthrown in the Iranian Revolution of 1979, but al-Husseini preferred to use the style of His Highness.

+France Galop a French Group has announced that the One Prix d’Ispahan has been renamed the Prix Aga Khan IV.
+Guillaume de Saint-Seine, president of France Galop, said: “It was the wish of France Galop, in consultation with the Aga Khan family, that one of the Group One races in the French racing calendar, the Prix d’Ispahan, should now bear the name of the late His Highness the Aga Khan IV, so the racing world will remember this remarkable figure.